brucelike/image_colorization/README.md

 -- set the temprature parameter T in *config.py*

 ## Training
---run `$python train.py` embeded the train and validate process
+--run `python train.py` embeded the train and validate process

 ## inference
---run `$ python inference.py --image 'Your test image path'` to get the colorized image
+--run `python inference.py --image 'Your test image path'` to get the colorized image